 As our global reach becomes ever more apparent, there is a need and opportunity for organisations to connect together to deliver added-value to the consumer through interlinked supply chains and efficient logistics.
-Dr Dawei Lu, Course Leader, SCLM

 The central content is the concept of a supply network: constructing the relationships which bring it into being; commissioning the technologies which enable it to operate; managing the input, the material and information flow; and distributing the product.

 During the course you’ll develop the skills to evaluate, manage, and improve service, operational and supply chain processes, and conduct market analysis.
 Using enterprise resource planning systems, you will be able to improve the operational functions of a business and develop a broad understanding of strategy development and design.

-If you gain exemption from some of the compulsory modules because of prior experience or qualifications, then you may choose more electives.
+If you gain exemption from some of the course modules because of prior experience or qualifications, then should then choose more electives.

 Please note: the list relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.

-You are required to pass nine modules in total as part of this Master's course.
+You are required to pass nine modules in total for this MSc course.

 For Supply Chain and Logistics Management the project can be related to a number of different industrial sectors and can address many different aspects of logistics management.
-Typical projects for students on this course are:

 - Management of inventory of packaging materials